rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 On certain curves (including Weierstrass and Montgomery curves), the identity point cannot be represented as an (x, y) coordinate pair.

-For security reasons, cryptographic uses of elliptic curves generally require using a (sub)group of prime order.
+For security reasons, cryptographic applications of elliptic curves generally require using a (sub)group of prime order.
 Let G be such a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.